TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/current_sense/sdfm_nc_examples.md

 ## Nine Channels

-The load share mode of PRU-ICSSG is enabled for these examples.
+The load share mode of PRU-ICSSG is enabled for this example.
 Three cores—RTU-PRU, PRU, and TX-PRU—are used.

 \note Channels 6 to 8 Fast Detect is not mapped with any ICSS PWM trip zone block.
 This is a hardware limitation.
 A software-based solution can be used as described in \ref OC_FD_TRIP.